hawraa212/Transformers/README.md

 The most basic object in the 🤗 Transformers library is the **`pipeline()`** function.
 It connects a model with all the necessary preprocessing and postprocessing steps, allowing us to **directly input text** and get an intelligible answer.

-### Behind the Pipeline:

-- **Preprocessing**
-  Transformer models can't process raw text directly.
-The pipeline first converts text inputs into numbers using `AutoTokenizer`.

-- **Model Prediction**
-  The pretrained model is loaded with `AutoModel` and processes the tokenized input.

-- **Postprocessing**
-  The final step converts the model's prediction (raw logits) into a meaningful output, such as probabilities and labels.

-### Summary

-The pipeline reproduces the **three core steps** of the manual approach:
-1. Preprocessing with tokenizers
-2. Passing inputs through the model
-3. Postprocessing the output

 ---